Judy Marie Walker - Mississippi's Best Community Newspaper

 Sept.
 15, 1953 – Jan.
 23, 2021

-NATCHEZ — Graveside services for Judy Marie Walker, 67, of Natchez who died Saturday January 23, 2021 in Baton Rouge will be 11 a.m.
-Thursday, January 28, 2021 at Greenlawn Memorial Park Cemetery.
+NATCHEZ — Graveside services for Judy Marie Walker, 67, of Natchez who died Saturday, January 23, 2021 surrounded by her family in Baton Rouge will be 11 a.m.
+Thursday, January 28, 2021 at Greenlawn Memorial Park Cemetery with Pastor Phillip Watts officiating.

 Burial will follow under the direction of Laird Funeral Home.